My Curious Reading: The Baron and the Bulge

 « Quant à M. de Persigny, j’achevai si bien de gagner son estime, de conquérir sa confiance, qu’à la fin, il me parlait de toutes choses à coeur ouvert. »

-As to M. de Persigny, I will complete so well the winning of his esteem, the conquering of his confidence, that at length he speaks to me of all things with an open heart.
+As to M. de Persigny, I shall complete so well the winning of his esteem, the conquering of his confidence, that at length he speaks to me of all things with an open heart.

 He may have been unaware of Persigny’s private opinion, or considered the (posthumous) complimentary insult the most unanswerable riposte.

 The memoirist has control of his own material, and can employ novelistic dialogue without having to prove its veracity, while the biographer typically can quote only transcripts, letters, diary entries, interviews.
-Haussmann’s style is free with long paragraphs of speech, which, excepting the above sources, can be only his re-creations…but give to his work a lively character, and to the researcher, if not a perfect historical document, something, at any rate, of value—a sense of the social manners of the era: who could address whom, and how.
+Haussmann’s style is free with long paragraphs of speech, which, excepting such as the above sources, can be only his re-creations…but give to his work a lively character, and to the researcher, if not a perfect historical document, something, at any rate, of value—a sense of the social manners of the era: who could address whom, and how.

 Stephanie Foster, 2017